So what does a mental health discussion look like with one of the GPs at Next Practice Prahran?

 If you and your GP agree that further support (such as a psychologist) is needed, then a Mental Health Treatment Plan can be created which provides you with Medicare subsidised psychology appointments.
 These plans are usually completed on a separate day and last roughly 30 mins.

-Finally, our doctors can discuss the suitability of medication.
+Finally, the doctors can discuss the suitability of medication.
 As per all decisions made about your healthcare, in conjunction with your doctor, YOU will have the final decision of whether this is or isn’t the right path for you.
-Generally, our doctors will want to conduct tests to exclude anything biological and recommend a psychologist or mental health worker before prescribing anti-anxiety or depression medication.
+Generally, the doctors will want to conduct tests to exclude anything biological and recommend a psychologist or mental health worker before prescribing anti-anxiety or depression medication.

 Next Practice Prahran works as a multidisciplinary team and this means keeping in close touch with your psychologist and other health care providers.
-Together, with YOU at the centre of YOUR own healthcare team, we believe that we can help you achieve optimal health.
+Together, with YOU at the centre of YOUR own healthcare team, the doctors here believe that they can help you achieve optimal health.

-You can book an appointment with one of our GPs by clicking here
+You can book an appointment with one of the GPs here by clicking here